 At the end of the day, if all systems are working in concert to achieve the objectives of the organization and if procurement is playing a part, they should also get a share of the credit.

 And with that, I will leave you with two thoughts on what we think the priorities for 2022 will be.
 Greg says it will be to rethink what procurement can do for an organization.
-I say the priority will be innovation.
+I say the priority will be innovation and procurement value creation.
 In addition, being a more strategically impactful function focused on growth and innovation rather than savings generation, top talent is more likely to pursue a career path in the procurement space – which will help all organizations achieve those 2022 goals and stakeholder promises.

 To gain more insight and detail on our thoughts on this topic, listen to the full webinar.
 You can also download our whitepaper on how you can improve your current procurement operating model to achieve the strategic goals of your organization in the year ahead.